 Official Magic Kingdom Map

-The Walt Disney World website offers an official and current map of The Magic Kingdom.
-Print it out at no cost before you travel and bring it with you.
-It’s great to have a Magic Kingdom map in your hand so you can make notes and check things off.
-But, suppose you forget to bring your map, no problem.
-You can get a map at the gates of every park, the resorts, and at many of the restaurants and food kiosks.
+The Walt Disney World website offers an official and current map of The Magic Kingdom that you can print at home at no cost.
+It’s a great planning tool when preparing for your trip.
+Once you arrive, you can pick up a full-color, printed map at the gates of every park, the resorts, and at many of the restaurants and food kiosks.

 Interactive Map on The “My Disney Experience” App

-Tips to Getting The Most Out of the Magic Kingdom
+Tips for Getting The Most Out of the Magic Kingdom

 - The weather in Florida can change quickly.
 Dress in layers to allow for changes in temperature throughout the day.
 Bring an umbrella and rain poncho if rain looks likely and stash them in a locker.